oneapi-src/level-zero-spec/scripts/core/EXT.rst

 Requirements
 ============

-- Extensions must use globally unique names for macros, enums, structures and functions
+- Extensions must use globally unique names for macros, enums, structures, and functions
-- Extensions must have globally unique extension names reported from ${x}DriverGetExtensionProperties, ${s}DriverGetExtensionProperties
+- Extensions must have globally unique extension names reported from ${x}DriverGetExtensionProperties and ${s}DriverGetExtensionProperties
-- All extensions must be defined in this specification
+- All standard and experimental extensions must be defined in this specification
-- Extensions must not break backwards compatibility of the standard APIs defined in this specification
+- Extensions must not break backwards compatibility of standard APIs
 - Standard extension versions must be backwards compatible with prior versions

 Naming Convention